mikecheninoulu/Unsupervised_IEPGAN/README.md

 # Unsupervised_IEPGAN

-This is an implementation of the ICCV'21 paper "Intrinsic-Extrinsic Preserved GANs for Unsupervised 3D Pose Transfer".
+This is an implementation of our ICCV 2021 paper "Intrinsic-Extrinsic Preserved GANs for Unsupervised 3D Pose Transfer".

 <img src="pose.PNG" width="300" height="300">